weigert/TinyEngine/examples/6_Tree/README.md

 ### How it Works
 Every tree segment is a "branch".
 When a branch reaches a certain size, it splits into two sub-branches.
 A branch that hasn't split yet is considered to have a leaf at the end.

 When a branch splits, it splits according to a split ratio X, so the two sub-branches can be evenly or unevenly sized.
+One branch grows proportional to X, the other to (1-X), leading to the size-conservation effect that is desired.

 The tree is "fed" at a certain rate every time-step.
 This constant feed is passed down the tree.
 Every branch it touches takes a fraction of the feed (`passratio`) and uses it to grow itself.
 It then passes the rest to its sub-branches according to the split ratio.
 This process repeats until the feed is used up.